-We are pleased to announce the plan for our 2014 summer RN Residency Cohort.
+We are pleased to announce the plan for our 2014 Fall RN Residency Cohort.
 To apply:

 - Download the written application here.

-NOTE: Please do not send written applications until your on-line application has been submitted and you pass the Patient Experience Profile (PEP).
+NOTE: Please do not send written applications until your on-line application has been submitted and you have passed the Patient Experience Profile (PEP).

-- Written applications will be accepted from March 3rd-March 28th before 4 pm.
+Written applications will be accepted from May 5th-June 6th before 4 pm.

 Please contact Jennifer Johnson at Jennifer-L.Johnson@advocatehealth.com with any questions.